Installing NI Products Offline (Red Hat Enterprise Linux)

 Install NI drivers and software on Red Hat Enterprise offline.

-Complete the steps in Installing NI Drivers and Software on Linux Desktop and ensure you have root permissions on a system that has internet access and is running the same distribution as the offline system you want to install on.
+Complete the steps in Installing NI Drivers and Software on Linux Desktop and ensure the following:

 1. On your online system, open the Command Prompt and run one of the following commands to install prerequisite software based on your distribution.